team401/Docs/docs/programming/vision/coprocessor-setup.md

 With your resources assembled,

-- [ ] Navigate to [ubuntu.com](https://ubuntu.com/).
+- [x] Navigate to [ubuntu.com](https://ubuntu.com/).
 In the navigation bar at the top, go to `Products > Ubuntu Server`.
 Download the latest image.

-- [ ] Copy the image to your thumbdrive with a tool like [Balena Etcher](https://etcher.balena.io/).
+- [x] Copy the image to your thumbdrive with a tool like [Balena Etcher](https://etcher.balena.io/).

-- [ ] Plug the thumbdrive into the coprocessor, reboot it, and look for a message telling you what key to press to enter the bootloader.
+- [x] Plug the thumbdrive into the coprocessor, reboot it, and look for a message telling you what key to press to enter the bootloader.
 This is `Del` for our trigkey mini-PCs.
 Boot from the thumbdrive to run the installer.

-- [ ] Advance through the install wizard using default settings except for the following:
+- [x] Advance through the install wizard using default settings except for the following:

     - Use `minimal install` rather than the standard install.

-    - Install OpenSSH server.
+    - Install OpenSSH server when prompted.

     - Make sure you set a hostname, username, and password that is consistent with other coprocessors and consult other members and mentors of the subteam.
 Label the machine physically with the correct hostname and username, and potentially also the password.
+For instance, `team401-photonvision1` or `team401-photonvision2` as the hostname, and `team401` as the username.

-- [ ] Once you've made it to a terminal, you'll have to set up a wifi connection.
+- [x] Once you've made it to a terminal, you'll have to set up networking.
 However, since you've used a minimal install, it's a bit more challenging than normal:

     - Many of the next steps will require administrator permissions.